danielhaim1/ImageEmitter/README.md

 <!-- TOC --><a name="imageemitter"></a>
 #### `ImageEmitter`
-Extends EvEmitter for image loading.
+Extends `ImageEvents` for image loading.

 - `constructor(elements)`: Initializes with a set of DOM elements.
 - `initImages()`: Prepares images for loading.